Last updated on : 12 Jul, 2025

 We all know that a balanced diet is key to good health.
 But how often do we consider fibre as a crucial part of our daily intake?
 Dietary fibre, found in foods we eat daily like fruits, vegetables, and whole grains, is known for its many health benefits.
 Despite being indigestible by the human body, dietary fibre plays an essential role in maintaining our digestive health.
-It has even been linked to a reduced risk of several chronic diseases.
-The understanding of what is fibre and its importance has evolved over time, with definitions and classifications becoming more precise to better reflect its complex nature and physiological effects.
+It has even been linked to a reduced risk of several chronic diseases, including type 2 diabetes and cardiovascular conditions.
+Over time, researchers have refined our understanding of fibre’s complex properties and its various physiological benefits.

 Simply put, dietary fibre refers to the parts of plant foods that our bodies can’t digest or absorb.
 This might make it seem unimportant but on the contrary, it plays a vital role in our health.
 Dietary fibre consists of non-starch polysaccharides and other plant components that are resistant to digestion by our enzymes.
 It can be categorised into two main types: soluble fibre and insoluble fibre.